kinsoft-id/apps.odoo/kin_material_request/README.rst

 #.
 Go to a product form.
 #.
 Go to *Inventory* tab.
 #.
-Check the box *Purchase Request* along with the route *Buy*.
+Check the box *Material Request* along with the route *Buy*.

-With this configuration, whenever a procurement order is created and the supply rule selected is 'Buy' the application will create a Purchase Request instead of a Purchase Order.
+With this configuration, whenever a procurement order is created and the supply rule selected is 'Buy' the application will create a Material Request instead of a Purchase Order.

 Usage
 =====

-Purchase requests are accessible through a new menu entry 'Purchase Requests', and also from the 'Purchase' menu.
+Material Requests are accessible through a new menu entry 'Purchase Requests', and also from the 'Purchase' menu.

-Users can access the list of Purchase Requests or Purchase Request Lines.
+Users can access the list of Material Requests or Material Request Lines.

 It is possible to filter requests by its approval status.